rodrikw/allthingsdocs-airspace/content/english/_index.md

   bg_image: "images/slider-bg.jpg"
   bg_overlay: true
   title: "Content marketing and documentation specialists"
-  content: "We love the Web and the work we do.We work closely with our clients to deliver  the best possible solutions for their needs"
+  content: "We love the Web and the work we do.
+We work closely with our clients to deliver the best possible solutions for their needs"
   button:
     enable: true
     label: "Discover Our Project"